kynoh44/quick-guide-rust-programming/README.md

+# A tour of Rust for C programmer

-# How to run an example
+How to run an example

 Each example is added in Cargo.toml as below.
 ```